lamusmaser/ta_migration_helper/README.md

 3. Allow migration of subtitles/other files found.
 4. Determine if there are other functions that need to be performed.

+> [!WARNING]
+> Using the `PERFORM_MIGRATION` action is a destructive process and could cause issues with files.
+It is recommended to not use it unless advised or after you have reviewed an initial output of what is expected to happen.

 ## Environment Variables
 Variable | Default | Purpose
 :--- | :---: | :---